lambertjamesd/skelatool64/README.md

 ```

 there are 4 reserved material names `texture_lit`, `texture_unlit`, `solid_lit`, and `solid_unlit`.
 If you specify a material with one of these names then materials generated from 3d model files will use one of these 4 materials as a base.

+If you use the `--material-output` flag you can generate a list of materials with no geometry.
+Each material generated will only output the required state change to transition from the default material.

+## examples

+See [./build_cube.sh](./build_cube.sh) and [./build_materials.sh](./build_materials.sh) as an example